ayeshaAhmed123/Terraform-Azure-VM-in-VNET-with-bastion-And-Nat-Gateway/README.md

 Contributing
 Contributions are welcome!
 Please open issues or submit pull requests for improvements, bug fixes, or new features.

-License
-This project is licensed under the MIT License.
-See LICENSE for details.

 Support
 For questions, issues, or feature requests, please open an issue in this repository.

 Built with Terraform and a commitment to infrastructure excellence.

----

-**Summary:**
-Your file is already strong, but the above improvements will make it even more professional and user-friendly for GitHub and open source collaboration.
-If you want, you can use the improved version above!